sflanker/paulwheeler.us/README.md

 }
 ```

-Because CSS does not have less-than or greater-than operators if you want to use a threshold besides `0`/`1+`, it is neccessary to add some computation to the event handler, in my case I chose `63`/`64+` as the threshold and so I used the following javascript in my event handler:
+Because CSS does not have less-than or greater-than operators if you want to use a threshold besides `0`/`1+`, it is necessary to add some computation to the event handler, in my case I chose `63`/`64+` as the threshold, and so I used the following javascript in my event handler:

 ```javascript
 document.documentElement.dataset.scroll = (window.scrollY >> 6).toString()